nextcloud/collectives/README.md

 install it manually:

 1. Clone this into the `apps` folder of your Nextcloud
-2. Install PHP dependencies by running `make composer`
+2. Install build tools and dependencies by running `make dev-setup`
-3. Install NodeJS dependencies by running `npm install`
-4. Compile NodeJS assets by running `make npm`
+3. Compile NodeJS assets by running `make build`
-5. Compile translation files by running `make l10n`

 Afterwards, you can enable the app from the Nextcloud app management menu.

 ### Development environment

 Development environments often do not use proper hostnames and are not using ssl.
-In order to make the Circles API work in such environments a few configuration settings need to be adjusted.
+In order to make the Circles API work in such environments, a few configuration settings need to be adjusted.

 You can do so by running the following commands on the nextcloud server:
 ```
 ./occ config:system:set --type bool --value true -- allow_local_remote_servers
 ./occ config:app:set --value 1 -- circles self_signed_cert
-./occ config:app:set circles --value 1 allow_non_ssl_links
+./occ config:app:set --value 1 -- circles allow_non_ssl_links
-./occ config:app:set circles --value 1 local_is_non_ssl
+./occ config:app:set --value 1 -- circles local_is_non_ssl
 ```

 ## Development Background: Circle and user management